AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 Before diving into the code, let's preview the high-level steps:

-1. **Define Target Dimensions:** Each social media platform has specific image size requirements.
-We define these dimensions for the platforms you target.
+* **Define Target Dimensions:** Each social media platform has specific image size requirements.
+We define these dimensions for the platforms we plan to target.
-2. **Upload Source Image:** Use Firefly's [Upload API](../api/upload_image/V2/) to upload your original image.
+* **Upload Source Image:** Use Firefly's [Upload API](../api/upload_image/V2/) to upload your original image.
-3. **Generate Image Variations:** Use Firefly's [Expand Image API](../api/generative_expand/V3/) to create resized variations of the image for each dimension.
+* **Generate Image Variations:** Use Firefly's [Expand Image API](../api/generative_expand/V3/) to create resized variations of the image for each dimension.

 Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump immediately to the full source code](#full-example).